MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 129.0.2792.XX: September XX, 2024

+Fixed various bugs and performance issues, and feature updates.

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#september-XX-2024).

+### Feature updates

+- **Microsoft Edge sidebar updates.** For non-active sidebar users and new Edge users, the sidebar will be turned OFF.
+Users can always return to **Settings > Sidebar** and turn the sidebar ON again at any time.
+For active sidebar users, the current sidebar state will stay the same.

+  Administrators can control the availability of the sidebar using the [HubsSidebarEnabled](/deployedge/microsoft-edge-policies#hubssidebarenabled) policy.

 ## Version 128.0.2739.90: September 19, 2024

 Fixed various bugs and performance issues Extended Stable channel.